How to Study Boundary Phenomena

 • Alternative: a robust cluster of co-occurring properties + stabilizing mechanisms that maintain the cluster = a real category

-Homeostatic = self-correcting, like body temperature: the system drifts, mechanisms push it back.
+Homeostatic = self-correcting, like a Watt governor: the system drifts, mechanisms push it back.
 A category maintained this way is projectible – you can make predictions about new instances.

 No real kind without a purpose